24/7 Emergency Line: (916) 937-8322

 What Happens After a DUI Arrest in California: Hour-by-Hour Timeline

-Understanding the sequence of events following a DUI arrest can help you make informed decisions and protect your rights during a stressful time.
+Understanding the sequence of events following a DUI arrest helps you make informed decisions and protect your rights.
+This guide covers the traffic stop through the 10-day DMV deadline.

 A DUI arrest in California triggers two separate proceedings: a criminal court case and a DMV administrative action.
 This guide walks through what happens in the hours and days immediately following an arrest.